siva10x/langchain-demo/README.md

 langchain-demo/
-├── .env                        # Store secrets like API keys (not committed to git) ├── .gitignore                  # Ignore .env and other sensitive files ├── sample_openai_key.ipynb     # Jupyter notebook example ├── restaurant_name_generator.ipynb # Restaurant name generator notebook └── ...                         # Other project files
+├── .env                        # Store secrets like API keys (not committed to git) ├── .gitignore                  # Ignore .env and other sensitive files ├── 01_hello_world_openai.ipynb     # Hello world example to connect to openai ├── 02_restaurant_name_generator.ipynb # Restaurant name generator notebook └── ...                         # Other project files
 ```

 ## Setup Instructions
 ## Restaurant Name Generator Notebook

-The `restaurant_name_generator.ipynb` notebook demonstrates how to use LangChain and OpenAI to generate creative restaurant names based on a given cuisine type.
+The `02_restaurant_name_generator.ipynb` notebook demonstrates how to use LangChain and OpenAI to generate creative restaurant names based on a given cuisine type.

 ### How it works
 - Loads your OpenAI API key securely from the `.env` file using `python-dotenv`.